dodofk/SpeechGR/docs/execution.md

 Toggle Whisper features by setting `model.use_whisper_features=true`.
 When enabled, the script will stream audio via `SlueSQA5WhisperDataset`; otherwise it falls back to discrete units configured in `data.code_path`.
 Use the legacy SLUE profile via `experiment=qformer/slue_sqa5`.
+Chunking overrides from the retrieval section carry over unchanged.
+Leave the chunked sequences as independent Q-Former inputs, or pool them manually (group by the `query_doc_id` indices the collator emits) to build a single document vector before the forward pass.

 ## 5. Query Generation